 A: Your toe may not be perfectly straight after surgery; however, you should experience a great deal of improvement in toe alignment and joint alignment as well as resolution of the large boney deformity.

 Q: Will I be happier with my foot’s appearance after surgery?

 A: Yes!
 Most patients are much happier with the appearance of their foot and toe after having surgery.
 Please see our Before and Afters to view the typical post-operative result.

 If you are suffering from painful bunions that haven’t responded to other treatments, we may be able to help you get back to the activities you once enjoyed.
 Our board-certified doctors offer the most advanced treatments in podiatric medicine.
-Call our experienced foot doctors today for a consultation at (888) 552-9732.

 Find out how to prepare for you bunion surgery.